coder/modules/vault/README.md

 ### OIDC Provider in Vault

-1. Create a Vault OIDC Application with name `coder` and set the Redirect URI to `https://coder.example.com/external-auth/vault/callback`.
+1. Create a [Vault OIDC Application](https://developer.hashicorp.com/vault/tutorials/auth-methods/oidc-identity-provider) with name `coder` and set the Redirect URI to `https://coder.example.com/external-auth/vault/callback`.

-2. MAke note of the Vault OIDC Provider's Client ID and Client Secret.
+2. Make note of the `Client ID` and `Client Secret`.
 3. Add a provider to OIDC application with name `coder` and set the "Issuer URL" to `$VAULT_ADDR`.

 ### Coder configuration